 - Energy.
 The sector face to the growth of renewable energies and to consumption challenges.
 All the chain requires real-time balancing between a large range of systems and components,

 - Mobility.
 From traffic management to connected cars and Mobility as a Service, real-time data become the key asset to develop new services for professionals and for final users,

 - Telecommunications.
 Mobiles produce a huge amount of data and they host applications that generate their own data.
 The smartphone is a kind of ubiquitous sensor including the benefit of new services for users and the risks related to the use of personal data,

 - IT Infrastructures.
 A typical use case for Time Series that is used for IT Monitoring including predictive maintenance,

 - Smart Cities.
 All infrastructures take profit of sensors: mobility, car parks, energy, waste, security, building, mobile applications… and data has to be cross-referenced progressively (energy/building, energy/mobility, mobility/security …),

 - Health.
 Beyond legacy IT management, data include health data from patients and from health monitoring systems.
 All data are very sensible and many of them are sequenced data.

 - Defense.
-Real-time data has always been of particular importance in defence systems, information and command systems, security and cybersecurity.
+Real-time data has always been of particular importance in defense systems, information and command systems, security, and cybersecurity.
 The new generations of sensors give a new dimension to the data issue.

-We would have to add other sectors like logistic, insurance, banking, agriculture, sport …
+We would have to add other sectors like logistics, insurance, banking, agriculture, sport …

 Data engineering and Time Series